-The count of active or upcoming TV productions in metro Atlanta is about 83 as of June 5, 2018, including three TV movies.
+The count of active or upcoming TV productions in metro Atlanta is about 120 as of September 5, 2019, including TV or streaming movies but not counting potential theatrical releases.
 In 2011, when I began tracking productions, the number was 25.

 UPCOMING NEW TV SERIES PRODUCTIONS OR EXPORTED SHOWS